Call Today!

 What Are Dentures?

-There are some other kinds of full and partial dentures that differ from traditional permanent dentures including a type called immediate dentures.
-These dentures are created before the teeth that are being replaced with dentures have been removed and are used immediately after tooth extraction and during the healing process, which can be up to six months long.
+Immediate Dentures are dentures that are created before the teeth that are being replaced with dentures have been removed and are used immediately after tooth extraction and during the healing process, which can be six months to a year.
 These dentures can be more easily refitted than permanent dentures to accommodate for mouth changes as the swelling in the gums and jaw subsides while healing.
-The immediate dentures will be disposed of once the healing process is complete and your mouth is ready for permanent dentures.
+Immediate dentures are replaced with permanent dentures once healing is complete.

 Implant-Supported Dentures